Ready for Transition – Day 2

 In addition, he advised the participants to meditate regularly for about 20 minutes a day, in order to fight anxiety as well as uncertainty and to maintain mental balance, which plays a huge role alongside emotional intelligence.
 As we are heading into difficult times, Timis thinks that governments should support small companies as they re-train their employees and introduce a universal basic income.
 In Spain, for example, everybody will receive money to have at least 500 euros at the end of the month, which provides a safety net to employees.

 After a short break, engineer and consultant Karen Pesse, who currently acts as a project manager for IBM and leads two social startup projects, proceeded with a workshop session about Developing Digital Technology Skills: A way to reduce the Gender Gap.
-Pesse introduced her presentation with the fact that women are less likely than men to operate a smartphone, navigate the internet, and use social media.
-After a short round of questions about gender equality in education, Karen presented four inspiring female role models from different technological backgrounds to the participants and mentioned some surprising numbers: While computer programmers are working in nearly every industry today, only 21% of America’s programmers are women.
+Pesse introduced her presentation with some facts about digitalisation and society.
+After a short round of questions about equality in education, Karen presented four role models from different technological backgrounds to the participants and mentioned some surprising numbers: Computer programmers are working in nearly every industry today.

 Among the most important aspects to consider, she mentioned self-confidence, assertiveness, eye contact, and engagement.
 As a last tip she told the participants to search for people that empower them.